tompreston/dotfiles/README.md

   https://github.com/neomake/neomake/issues/2482
 - I've decided not to bother for now.
 It's very easy to get linting in the terminal, so just do that instead.
+- coc.nvim seems like the right approach for nvim.
+However it requires a funny install.
+For now, I've changes my tmux prefix to C-f in preperation for it.
+- Ultimately, if I'm going to be doing messy node installs, I may as well switch to vscode.